Arokia-Bhavya/AwsSA/README.md

 - Athena is serverless query engine on columnar data
 - redshift is based on postgreSQL.Has indexes .faster queries and results
 - redshift supports multi AZ mode.Cluster snapshots can be taken from region and copied to another
+- redshift spectrum
-- Data can be loaded using kinesis firre house,from s3,using Ec2 instance
+- Data can be loaded using kinesis fire house,from s3,using Ec2 instance
-- Opensearch successor of elastisearch.can search data across columns irrespective of primary key.
+- Opensearch successor of elastisearch.can search data across columns irrespective of primary key that is partial matches.
+- Opensearch can complement another database.can run on 2 modes managed or serverless
-- Open search patterns using dynamodb streams,kinesis data streams & kinesis firhouse
+- Open search patterns using dynamodb streams,kinesis data streams & kinesis firehouse
 - EMR helps to create hadoop clusters.comes with apache spark,flink,hbase,presto
 - Quicksight is ML based BI service providing dashboard
 - Glue is serverless ETL service.convert data to parquet format